3 observations after Melton exits early, Harris struggles again, Sixers fall to C's

 Over 19 minutes, Council recorded 16 points on 6-for-8 shooting and four rebounds.
 Both this outing and Council's consistently high-energy, no-fear approach should supplement his case for steadier minutes moving forward.

+“Just knowing what I do,” Council said.
+“They haven’t really asked anything different of me.
+Play hard, offensive rebound, defensive rebound, play defense, cut.
+I don’t think that’s going to change this year.
+Maybe next year a bigger role will present itself, but I’m happy doing my role. ...
+I’m not tripping about having the ball in my hands.
+I’m just doing whatever I can to help my team win.”

-However, without Embiid, the Sixers need more positive performances (and fewer clunkers) to beat the Eastern Conference's top team.
+Council was stellar in Boston, but the Sixers needed more positive performances (and fewer clunkers) to beat the Eastern Conference's team top without Embiid.